 What does it cost?

-Most customers spend about $300 to $500 on their holiday lighting.
-This usually consists of having the front roofline of their house and a few trees done.
-Remember, lights are a commodity, meaning, if we put twice as many lights on your house, business, or tree, the cost would double as well.
-If you are looking to keep the price down, we recommend not doing all sides of your house.
+Most customers spend about $400 to $700 on holiday lighting for their homes the first year (cost to purchase the material and the labor to install.)
+Following years are typically labor costs only, and one can expect to pay $250 to $500.
+Adding small trees can increase your cost by $100 to $300 per tree, with the following years around $70 to $175.
+Remember, lights are a commodity, meaning if we put twice as many lights on your house, business, or tree, the cost would double as well.
+If you are looking to keep the price down, we recommend not doing all sides of your home.
 If you want to include trees, smaller trees are always more affordable.

 Do you have a minimum?

 Yes.
-Our labor minimum is $200 in Utah, and due to traffic congestion, $200 in Denver.
-In order to assure that we can give you proper service, including the removal of lights in January, we have to have a minimum labor amount.
+Our labor minimum is $250, in order to assure that we can give you proper service, including the removal of lights in January, we have to have a minimum labor amount.

 Would you do my 50 ft. spruce?

 We commonly get asked, “Would you do my 50 ft. spruce in my front yard?
 I have a $250 budget.”
-Please remember to be reasonable on your request.
-To get great coverage on this type of tree you should expect a minimum of $1,500 for the basic to $25,000 for extravagant coverage.
-A tree like this requires a $300 to $500 lift and is at least a day’s work, if not more.
+Please remember to be reasonable in your request.
+To get great coverage on this type of tree you should expect a minimum of $2,000 for the basic to $25,000 for extravagant coverage.
+A tree-like this requires a $400 to $700 lift and is at least a day’s work, if not more.

 Do you have discounts?